OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 EDA involved exploring the transaction data to answer some key questions, including but not limited to:

 - What is the overall sales trend over these three years?
-- What are the yearly trends for average duration stay and daily rate?
+- What are the yearly trends for average duration stay and average daily rate?
-- How do the YoY (i.e., Year-over-Year) and MoM % growth rates look?
+- How do the YoY and MoM % growth rates look?
-- Which countries and travel agents performed the best in terms of attracting most number of guests during this period and also each year?
+- Which countries and travel agents performed the best in terms of attracting most number of guests during this period?

 ### Data Analysis